-Analysis: This Permit is to recognize, retain and maintain existing site improvements located within required stream setbacks in their current configurations, many of which occurred as a result of maintenance or alteration of past/historic site development as shown in #U-697879.
-No new stream encroachments are proposed or considered under this Permit: improvements within the stream setback that are subject to this Permit are existing and will remain unchanged.
-No new construction or grading, new or modified uses, or disturbance of the stream are included or considered with this Permit.
-Furthermore, the existing walls and improvements built within the stream corridor have not significantly changed the natural state of the stream and that there is no impairment of the vital ecological functions of the creek (FirstCarbon Solutions Environmental Consulting, Biological Report, March 2019).
+Analysis: This Permit is to recognize, retain and maintain existing site improvements located within required stream setbacks in their current configurations, many of which occurred as a result of maintenance or alteration of past/historic site development as shown in the 1979 Use Permit (-#U-697879).
+No new stream encroachments are proposed or considered under this Permit: and improvements within the stream setback that are subject to this Permit are existing and will remain unchanged.
+No new construction or grading, new or modified uses, or disturbance of the stream are included. or considered with this Permit.
+Furthermore, the existing walls and improvements built within the stream corridor have not significantly changed the natural state of the stream and that there is no impairment of the vital ecological functions of the creek.
+(See FirstCarbon Solutions Environmental Consulting, Biological Report, March 2019).